tunder56/twitchplays/README.md

    you should be good to go

 ### path 2
-1. download the twitchplays.exe this is an inno setup installer to install all dependecies etc
+1. download the twitchplays setup.exe this is an inno setup installer to install all dependecies etc
-2. run twitchplays.exe
+2. run twitchplays setup.exe
 3. run slectgame.exe inside the slect game folder
 4. follow programs intructions